Tips to Save Time with Project Management Templates

 Tips for writing a Gantt chart template

-- Organise your project details: Before mapping out tasks on a timeline, give basic information such as project name, start date, and select days you want to include in your project.
+- Organise your project details: Before mapping out tasks on a timeline, give basic information such as project name, start date, and select the days you want to include in your project.

-- Add tasks to your project: this is the first step in creating your project timeline.
+- Add tasks to your project: This is the first step in creating your project timeline.

 - Apply task colours to enhance visualisation: colouring for different sections enables easy understanding.